Dorling Kindersley: BradyGames

 BradyGames was a publishing company in the United States operating as a DK imprint, which specializes in video game strategy guides, covering multiple video game platforms.
 It published its first strategy guide in November 1993 as a division of MacMillan Computer Publishing.
 In 1998, Simon & Schuster (which acquired Macmillan in 1994) divested BradyGames as part of its educational division to Pearson plc.
-BradyGames has grown to publish roughly 90-100 guides per year.
+BradyGames has grown to publish roughly 90 to 100 guides per year.

 On 1 June 2015, BradyGames merged with Prima Games, and future strategy guides made by the publishing company were published under the Prima Games label, which was sold to Asteri Holdings in 2019.

 Young adult

 DK commenced publishing books aimed at teens with the release of Heads Up Psychology in 2014.